code4it-dev/c4it-hugo/content/csharp-tip/030-iformattable/index.md

 }
 ```

-We can make this class implement the `IFormattable` interface so that we can implement, and use, the *advanced* `ToString`:
+We can make this class implement the `IFormattable` interface so that we can define and use the *advanced* `ToString`:

 ```cs
 public class Person : IFormattable